-Several algorithms have been developed that can efficiently perform aerodynamic shape optimization.^{1-6} The designer specifies an objective, operating conditions, constraints, and a set of parameters that define the range of possible geometries.
+S EVERAL algorithms have been developed that can efficiently perform aerodynamic shape optimization [1-6].
+The designer specifies an objective, operating conditions, constraints, and a set of parameters that define the range of possible geometries.
 The optimization algorithm finds the values of the geometric parameters that minimize the objective function while satisfying the constraints.
-Numerical optimization has four primary advantages over the traditional approach to aerodynamic design, i.e. cut and try driven by the designer's expertise:
+Numerical optimization has the following four primary advantages over the traditional approach to aerodynamic design, that is, cut and try driven by the designer's expertise:

+1) potentially faster;

-- 1. potentially faster; - 2. more likely to achieve a truly optimal design; - 3. forces the designer to specify the design problem, i.e. the objective, operating conditions, constraints, and geometric parameters, carefully and completely; - 4. provides insight into the nature of the design space and the trade-offs between various competing objectives and operating points.
+2) more likely to achieve a truly optimal design;

+3) forces the designer to specify the design problem, that is, the objective, operating conditions, constraints, and geometric parameters, carefully and completely;

+4) provides insight into the nature of the design space and the tradeoffs between various competing objectives and operating points.